NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Preserving).md

 This red crystalline star covers you in a faint aura when you are subject to lingering wounds.
 You gain resistance 3 to persistent damage.
 At the end of any turn where the persistent damage can't overcome this resistance, end that condition.

-The resonant power allows you to cast [[Spells/Stabilize|Stabilize]] as a primal innate cantrip.
+The resonant power allows you to cast [[Stabilize|Stabilize]] as a primal innate cantrip.

 *Source: Pathfinder GM Core*
 *ORC*